 Scoresby Sund is the largest and longest fjord system in the world.
 This area contains some of the Arctic’s most impressive scenery.
 Deep fjords and narrow channels, flanked by ice-clad peaks up to 6,561-feet high, reach deep into the mountainous heart of Greenland.
 Tidewater glaciers create colossal icebergs that float with wind and tide throughout the fjord system.
 On shore, fields of multicolored tundra are home to musk oxen and Arctic hare.
-The landscape—vast, open, and seemingly untouched since the beginning of time—is a hikers’ paradise.
+The landscape—vast, open, and seemingly untouched since the beginning of time—is a hiker's paradise.
 Throughout this area you'll also find ancient Thule archeological sites, historical trappers’ huts, and modern Inuit hunters’ cabins.

 The Inuit village of Ittoqqortoormiit is the only permanent settlement in the region.
-The community boasts an excellent museum, gift shop, post office, an abundance of Greenlandic sled dogs, and of course the opportunity to meet Inuit people.
+The community boasts an excellent museum, gift shop, post office, an abundance of Greenlandic sled dogs, and, of course, the opportunity to meet Inuit people.

-After an amazing time in Scoresby Sund head back across Denmark Strait toward Iceland.
+After an amazing time in Scoresby Sund, head back across Denmark Strait toward Iceland.
 Presentations and workshops by your staff as well as a range of onboard recreation facilities ensure that this day at sea is not idly spent.
 Seabird viewing and whale sightings can be enjoyed from panoramic open decks as well as exterior stateroom windows and balconies.
 Nighttime offers still more possibilities for aurora borealis!

-An expedition day in the Westfjords area reveals the rare beauty of the part of Iceland where mass tourism disappears—only about 10% of Iceland's visitors ever see the region.
+An expedition day in the Westfjords area reveals the rare beauty of a part of Iceland where mass tourism disappears—only about 10% of Iceland's visitors ever see the region.
 Taking advantage of every favorable weather condition, the expedition team will choose the best places to discover breathtaking coastal fjords, jagged bird cliffs, and tiny fishing villages that embrace traditional ways of life.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.